fallingleaf/investo/README.md

 Ark ETF position scanning script
 ==================================

-Python script used to crawl all stock positions in ETFs: ARKK, ARKQ, ARKW, ARKF and compare the difference in holdings to previous date.
-It will print out which stocks are recently bought, sold or closed by ARK.
+- Python script used to crawl all stock positions in ETFs: ARKK, ARKQ, ARKW, ARKF and compare the difference in holdings to previous date.
+It will print out which stocks are recently bought, sold or closed by ARK invest.

+- Script to crawl all stocks ratings from Benzinga and estimate the returns.

 ## How to use it